revel/revel.github.io/manual/parameters.md

 ---

 - Revel tries to make the conversion of request parameters into the desired Go type as easy and painless as possible.
-- The conversion from a http request `string`s sent by client to another type is referred to as **data binding**.
+- The conversion from a http request `string` sent by client to another type is referred to as **data binding**.

 ## Request Parameters